Privacy notice relating to the processing of personal data by Rhondda Cynon Taf County Borough Council for the provision Breakfast Clubs

 Breakfast Club Provision

-Under the School Standards and Organisation (Wales) Act 2013, Local Authorities have a statutory duty to provide free breakfasts to all children who go a primary school which is mantined by a Local Authority.
+Under the School Standards and Organisation (Wales) Act 2013, Local Authorities have a statutory duty to provide free breakfasts to all children who go a primary school which is maintained by a Local Authority.

 When processing the personal data, only the minimum amount necessary in relation to the purpose is processed.

-The personal data we process;
+The categories of personal data we process

 Pupil personal data;